LORD OF THE DANCE - FRANCIS’ STORY

 FL: Yes.
 When I mentioned how people dropped off along the way, it was because their hearts were only half in it.
 You have to be 100 per cent committed to make it and to that end I’ve always considered myself a self-motivated person - and once you become a professional you’re on your own.
 If you don’t turn up for class you get injured, if you don’t turn up for rehearsals you won’t get cast in ballets and if you don’t go to the gym to work weights you won’t be able to lift girls above your head.
 It’s a self-motivating art although I have turned to a couple of older dancers as mentors if I need help.

 Q: How long have you got in terms of your ballet career?

 FL: I’m 29 now, but I’m considered old in the dance world.
 In saying that, people tend to dance until 33 to 35, and in men I would say peak time is between 25 and 33.
 This is the period when you’ve had the most stage experience and your body is also still in shape, so right now I’m in the middle of my peak period in ballet.
-I’ve got a good four to five years to come and with medical science advancements we didn’t have access to 20 years ago, who knows how long I’ll be in this industry for.
+I’ve got a good two or three years to come and with yoga, pilates and medical science advancements we didn’t have access to 20 years ago, who knows.

 Q: What’s been your career highlight?

-FL: I danced Black Swan pas de deux in Israel on debut in the Israeli Opera house and that was really nice.
+FL: I got to do Black Swan pas de deux in Israel on debut in the Israeli Opera house and that was really nice.
 It’s vigorous and exciting to watch with a lot of jumps and turns.
-I’ve always loved overseas tours and it’s crazy to think I’ve travelled to Turkey, Italy, Honduras, Canada and many other great places.
-It’s amazing that dance has taken me around the world and that I get paid to do what I love.
+I’ve always loved overseas tours and it’s crazy to think that I’ve been to Turkey, Italy, Honduras, Canada.
+It’s amazing to think that dance has taken me around the world and that I’ve been paid to do what I love.